 The following is a list of behaviors that violate the student conduct policy.
-Students who violate these policies may be subject to disciplinary action including, but not limited to: warning, probation, suspension, dismissal, restitution and/or discretionary discipline (as described below) in accordance with the seriousness of the act.
+Students who violate these policies may be subject to disciplinary action including, but not limited to warning, probation, suspension, dismissal, restitution and/or discretionary discipline (as described below) in accordance with the seriousness of the act.

-- A. Violation of any NCAD policies, rules or regulations. - B. Violation of federal, state or local laws on College property, or at any College sponsored event or function. - C. Assault, battery, or any other form of physical abuse of a student or NCAD employee or guest. - D. Acts of discrimination, disrespect, excessive anger, overly aggressive behavior, verbal abuse or harassment directed toward a student or NCAD employee or guest. - E. Coercion or intimidation of a student or NCAD employee or guest.
-Threats to a student or NCAD employee or guest by any means of communication. - F. Fighting and/or endangering any person or any College property. - G. Violation of College safety regulations, including but not limited to: tampering with fire safety and/or fire-fighting equipment, tampering with security equipment, setting fires, failure to exit during a fire drill, turning in false fire alarms or bomb threats. - H. Possession, sale, distribution, use of illegal and/or controlled substances, drug or drug paraphernalia or noticeably under the influence on College property, or at any College sponsored event or function. - Possession, sale, distribution, use of alcohol or noticeably under the influence on College property, or at any College sponsored event or function. - J. Possession, sale, or distribution of guns, knives, explosives, dangerous chemicals, or any other instrument used with the intent to harm on College property, or at any College sponsored event or function. - K. Unauthorized entry or use of College facilities. - L. Stealing. - M. Excessive absence, excused or unexcused. - N. Written or visual plagiarism, cheating, tests or artwork submitted that are falsely credited. - O. Altering, defacing or destruction of school property or personal property of others.
+- A. Violation of any NCAD policies, rules, or regulations. - B. Violation of federal, state, or local laws on NCAD property, or at any NCAD sponsored event or function. - C. If a student is charged with a violation of federal, state, or local laws or regulations occurring away from NCAD, disciplinary action may be instituted when NCAD has a reasonable belief that the health, safety, or welfare of any NCAD student or employee is threatened. - D. Assault, battery, or any other form of physical abuse of a student or NCAD employee or guest. - E. Acts of discrimination, disrespect, aggressive behavior, verbal abuse, or harassment toward a student or NCAD employee or guest. - F. Coercion, threats or intimidation of a student, employee, or guest. - G. Fighting and/or endangering any person or any NCAD property. - H. Violation of NCAD safety regulations, including but not limited to tampering with fire safety and/or fire- fighting equipment, tampering with security equipment, setting fires, failure to exit during a fire drill, turning in false fire alarms or bomb threats.